OpenEvalProject/evals/manuscripts/elife-19571/v2/manuscript.md

 To select the optimal number of trees in the BRT models, the k-fold cross validation procedure described in Elith et al. (2008) was employed, using the R package dismo.
 Each model was run with four different sets of predictor variables to measure their respective predictive power.
 In addition, the weight of each predictor variable was also evaluated individually by their relative contribution, a metric was produced that described the proportion of times a particular variable was selected by the model for splitting a decision tree, and the overall improvement it brought to the model (Friedman and Meulman, 2003).
 In addition to the standard random cross-validation procedure of Elith et al., (2008), a calibrated cross-validation was also computed to account for the SSB (Hijmans, 2012).
 Clustering of occurrences in species distribution models may lead to inflation of cross-validation metrics because the distance between training-presence and testing-presence sites will tend to be smaller than the distance between training-presence and testing-absence sites (referred to as SSB).
 To account for SSB, the testing data were sub-sampled using the distance to training data.
 The first step in this approach is to compute, for each testing-presence site, the distance to the nearest training-presence site.
 During the sub-sampling procedure, each testing-presence site is paired with the testing-absence site that has the most similar distance to its nearest training-presence site.
 If the difference between the two distances is more than a specified threshold (33%) the presence site is not used.
 This procedure ensures that clustering of presence data is accounted for and avoids the inflation of model evaluation metrics.

-In addition, we implemented spatial CV, whereby training and testing sets are partitioned on a spatial basis, in order to quantify how model predictions could extrapolate geographically (
+In addition, we implemented spatial CV, whereby training and testing sets are partitioned on a spatial basis, in order to quantify how model predictions could extrapolate geographically (Gilbert et al., 2014; Randin et al., 2006; Wenger and Olden, 2012).
+Disease outbreak data are typically clustered, or spatially autocorrelated, and this may bias standard cross validation (CV) procedures because the training and validation data sets are not independent from each other (Randin et al., 2006).
+A possible consequence is that the goodness of fit metrics provided by the standard CV procedure may overestimate the real capacity of the model to make reliable predictions in areas distant from the training set.
+The spatial CV procedure was performed by partitioning non randomly the study area into five spatial clusters (Figure 6) by first selecting five reference presence points.
+A minimum distance was specified between the selected points to obtain a balanced sample size between the clusters.
+These selected points represent the benchmarks to build the five-folds/clusters of the spatial CV models.
+Thereafter, the nearest benchmark presence to each observation is identified and labelled with this benchmark point.
+Finally, the five clusters containing presences and absences are delineated and are used as folds in the spatial cross validation procedure.
+In the procedure described by Elith et al. (2008), an optimal number of trees for the BRT model is found by finding the minimum deviance to the evaluation set.
+By replacing the standard CV by the spatial CV, we also allow the optimal number of trees to correspond to the minimum deviance in a geographically distant evaluation set.
+Both the BRT models were run with the following parameters; a tree complexity of 4, and the initial number of trees set at 100.
+For the HPAI H5N1 and clade H5Nx 2.3.4.4 model, a learning rate of 0.01 and 0.005, respectively, was used.
+A step size of 200 and 50 trees was used for the HPAI H5N1 and clade H5Nx 2.3.4.4 models, respectively.

 ![Figure 6.](https://cdn.elifesciences.org/articles/19571/elife-19571-fig6-v2.jpg)

 **Figure 6.:** Visualisation of a typical partition used for the spatial cross-validation of the H5N1 HPAI (top) and H5Nx clade 2.3.4.4 (bottom).
 The presence and pseudo-absences are partitioned into k (five) clusters for training and testing set.
 One cluster is used for testing data and k-1 clusters are used for sampling training data.
 The k (five) reference presence points (randomly sampled in each bootstrap) used to build each clusters are represented in black in the map.
 The code used for implementing the spatial cross validation is detailed in Source code 1.
 This figure was built with the R-3.2.4 software (https://cran.r-project.org/).
 The shapefile data used to produce these maps were all from public sources (http://www.naturalearthdata.com/).
-The graticule is composed of a 20-degree increments and the coordinate system is 'EPSG:54012.DOI: http://dx.doi.org/10.7554/eLife.19571.016
+The graticule is composed of a 20-degree increments and the coordinate system is 'EPSG:54012.

 All BRT models were bootstrapped across 20 values of maximum distance to the presence point.
 For each set of parameters, five splits of training and testing dataset were randomly sampled to compute the CV metrics.
 All in all, 100 bootstraps were used per group of viruses and per set of predictor variables.
 The GOF of the models was calculated using Area Under the Receiver Operating Curve (AUC) metrics, and the mean predictions from the bootstrapped models were generated on a continuous scale of 0 to 1 for each pixel, to be mapped over the study area.